fuzzylogicxx/fuzzylogic/posts/my-screen-reader-cheatsheet.md

 ### Initial setup:

 1. Open Safari > Preferences > Advanced; then
-1. check “press tab to highlight each item on a webpage”.
+1. check the checkbox “Press tab to highlight each item on a webpage”.

 ### Usage

-- Open target page in your browser as normal (you might favour Safari for VO).
+- Open the page you want to test in your web browser (you might favour Safari for VoiceOver).
 - <kbd>Cmd-F5</kbd> to turn VoiceOver on.
 - <kbd>Cmd-F5</kbd> (again) to turn VoiceOver off.